|256P.02||PERSONAL PROPERTY LIMITATIONS.|

 (2) utility expenses.

-(1) a change in a parentally responsible individual's custody schedule for any child receiving child care assistance program benefits;
+(1) a change in a parentally responsible individual's visitation schedule or custody arrangement for any child receiving child care assistance program benefits; and

-Participants who qualify for child care assistance programs under chapter 119B or housing support under chapter 256I are exempt from this section.
+Participants who qualify for child care assistance programs under chapter 119B or group residential housing under chapter 256I are exempt from this section.